 When doing a search for Time Warner Cable channels in the company’s Albion, WA market we came up 106 HD channels including locals.
-DISH’s number was at least 115 if you include locals, edging out TWC in the selection.
+The number of DISH HD channels was at least 115 if you include locals, edging out TWC in the selection.

 DISH gives you access to over 15,000 On Demand titles.
 Time Warner Cable says their On Demand library consists of 18,000 TV shows and movies, and 10,000 of them are free.

 Equipment & Special Features